wp-plugins/headway-leaf-navigation-leaf/README.txt

 Tested up to: 3.1
 Stable tag: 1.0

-Allows users to easily add an powered by box to their site.
+Allows users to easily add multiple navigation areas to their site.
 A Headway leaf to help you promote the Headway Theme.

 == Description ==